littleaj/mars-rover-images/README.md

 Each query's response is cached by its `earth_date` parameter.
 The filename is the date used for the query.

 If the response contains an empty list of images, a cache file is not created.
+This is because I noticed that the images take about a day to become available from the API.

 ## Potential Improvements
 ### Configuration Model